FrankCaglianone/TikTok-network-crawler/README.md

 ## Project Structure 🏗️
 The project is structured on 3 files:

-main: The script is the entry point for the project.
-It uses argparse for command-line interaction, allowing users to input their API key, secret, and a starting username or a path to a CSV file containing a list of usernames.
-It automatically differentiates between a single username and a list of usernames based on the file extension, and delegates the parsed input to the appropriate functions in user_following_query.py based on the type of input provided.
+main: The script acts as the project's entry point, utilizing argparse for command-line options to accept an API key, secret, and either a single username or a path to a CSV file of usernames.
+It can automatically distinguish between a single username and multiple ones from a file, routing the input to corresponding functions in user_following_query.py.

-create_access_token: Fundamental for handling authentication with the TikTok API.
-The script uses client credentials (a key and a secret) to obtain an access token from TikTok's OAuth endpoint.
-This token is essential for making authorized requests to the API.
-It exits the program if authentication fails due to incorrect credentials or other issues, ensuring that the user is immediately aware of authentication problems.
-Concurrent programming was used to create multiple access tokens since they expire after 2 hours.
+create_access_token: This script manages authentication with the TikTok API by using client credentials (a key and a secret) to obtain an access token from TikTok's OAuth endpoint.
+If authentication fails, it exits immediately to alert the user.
+The script also supports concurrent programming for token generation to cope with their 2-hour expiration.

-user_following_query: This script is the one that parses the network.
-It executes POST requests to fetch the list of followees for given TikTok usernames, using the access tokens obtained by create_access_token.py, while saving the fetched data in the various CSV files for subsequent analysis.
-Implements robust error handling and logging mechanisms to manage and diagnose issues during the data fetching and parsing processes.
+user_following_query: This script handles the network parsing, sending POST requests to retrieve followees for specified TikTok usernames.
+It uses tokens from create_access_token.py and stores results in CSV files for subsequent analysis.
+It features robust error handling and logging to troubleshoot data fetching and parsing issues.